AdobeDocs/experience-manager-65.en/help/sites-administering/user-group-ac-admin.md

 seo-title: User, Group and Access Rights Administration
 description: Learn about user, group and access rights administration in AEM.
 seo-description: Learn about user, group and access rights administration in AEM.
-uuid: 26d7bb25-5a38-43c6-bd6a-9ddba582c60f
+uuid: 30e0d4dc-261d-4dc2-aff7-29179eca1cc2
-products: SG_EXPERIENCEMANAGER/6.5/SITES
+products: SG_EXPERIENCEMANAGER/6.4/SITES
 topic-tags: Security
 content-type: reference
-discoiquuid: 66674e47-d19f-418f-857f-d91cf8660b6d
+discoiquuid: cc0637ef-4a9e-454f-899d-655c9caebe2b
-docset: aem65

 ---

 # User, Group and Access Rights Administration{#user-group-and-access-rights-administration}

 Enabling access to a CRX repository involves several topics:

-* [Access Rights](#evaluatingaccessrightsforusersandgroups) - the concepts of how they are defined and evaluated
+* [Access Rights](#how-access-rights-are-evaluated) - the concepts of how they are defined and evaluated
 * [User Administration](#user-administration) - managing the individual accounts used for access
 * [Group Administration](#group-administration) - simplify user management by forming groups